 - Ditch the dryer sheets!
 Your clothes will get just as soft from the tumbling action of the dryer.
 If you miss the scent, put a few drops of essential oil onto a fabric scrap or piece of old t-shirt and toss in the dryer.
-I like lavender or orange essential oils from Mountain Rose Herbs.
+Learn about the premium essential oils I recommend.

 - Moms, take a deep breath…are you ready for this one?
 Wash and fold the kids’ clothes exactly as they’re put into the laundry basket.
 If they’re inside out, wash and fold them that way.
 It saves tons of time on folding and is one less thing to nag them about.
 Save your nagging for more critical issues.